leighklotz/klotz-emacs/README.md

 # klotz-emacs
-Some of my emacs init
+Some of my emacs init.

-You probably dont want much of this
+You probably dont want much of this.